top of page

 Venue Fees

 After the lottery, you will receive an offer based on your tier/#seats, number of performances, and performance length.
-If you do not pay the full balance within 72 hours of venue placement, you will automatically forfeit your space in the 2024 Festival.
+If you do not pay the full balance within one week of venue placement, you will automatically forfeit your space in the 2025 Festival.

 BYOV - Bring your own venue